gkatzioura/CloudStorageMaven/AzureStorageWagon/README.md

 # AzureStorageWagon

-The AzureStorageWagon project enables you to upload your artifacts to a google cloud storage bucket.
+The AzureStorageWagon project enables you to upload your artifacts to an Azure Blob storage account.

 ```
 <build>